Global Surface Temperature Anomalies

 Why do some of the products use different reference periods?

-The national maps show temperature anomalies relative to the 1981–2010 base period.
+The global maps show temperature anomalies relative to the 1981–2010 base period.
 This period is used in order to comply with a recommended World Meteorological Organization (WMO) Policy, which suggests using the latest decade for the 30-year average.
 For the global-scale averages (global land and ocean, land-only, ocean-only, and hemispheric time series), the reference period is adjusted to the 20th Century average for conceptual simplicity (the period is more familiar to more people, and establishes a longer-term average).
 The adjustment does not change the shape of the time series or affect the trends within it.

 What is the difference between the gridded dataset and the index values?